Fall 2023 First-Year Students

 Requirements to join the Honors Program

-All motivated incoming CAS First-Year students are invited to apply to the College of Arts and Sciences Honors Program.
+All motivated incoming College of Arts and Sciences, School of Business, and four-year BSN Nursing students are invited to apply to the Shenandoah University Honors Program.
 While we do review GPA and test scores, invitations are based on the entire application, with emphasis on the two essays and the letter of recommendation.
 Upon evaluation of application materials, the Honors Council will invite students to complete an interview process.
 A select group of students will be invited to join the program based on their honors admissions essay, interview, letters of recommendation and prior academic performance.

 Incoming Transfer Students